Russia-Trump: Who's who in the drama to end all dramas?

 In June 2016, the publicist, Rob Goldstone▼, offered him a meeting with lawyer Natalia Veselnitskaya▼ promising Trump Jr dirt on Hillary Clinton.
 "This is obviously very high level and sensitive information but is part of Russia and its government's support for Mr Trump," Goldstone wrote.
 "I love it" Trump Jr replied, and so he invited the pair to Trump Tower, where they met Trump staff Jared Kushner▼ and Paul Manafort▼

 This meeting is the key to much of our plot line because it raises several key questions.
 Did this amount to the campaign colluding with a foreign government?
 Why did he agree to the meeting?
-Don Jr says the meeting was about Russian adoption policy, and Veselnitskaya says she's not an agent of the Russian government.
-But it's the scene investigators will be playing over and over again as they try to work out if there was any impropriety.
+Don Jr says the meeting was about Russian adoption policy.
+It's the scene investigators will be playing over and over again as they try to work out if there was any impropriety.

 Read more: Trump Jr's habit for making headlines